MS-GPS-Hackathons/MS-Identity-For-Apps-Hackathon/Coach/Solution_D1_03.md

 ## Introduction

-In this challenge students will deploy the sample ASP.Net Core web application used in previous challenge to Azure.
+In this challenge students will deploy the sample ASP.Net Core web application used in the previous challenge to Azure.

 Encourage users to use the script provided to deploy the application to save time,